mitch-greene92/NewsScraper/README.md

 # NewsScraper
-News Scraper app utilizing Mongoose and Cherio for HW11
+News Scraper app utilizing Mongoose and Cheerio for HW12